 How to File a Freedom of Information Act Request with the Wilmette Park District

 1. Please make your request for records in writing.
 The Wilmette Park District does not require the completion of a standard form for this purpose, however a sample form is provided in a downloadable format.
 Click here for a sample form.
 You may submit your written request by mail, fax or e-mail.
-Please direct your request to the individual listed below.
-A list of additional FOIA Officers can be found at the end of this document:
+Please direct your request to one of the individuals listed below.

 2. Please be as specific as possible when describing the records you are seeking.
 Remember, the Freedom of Information Act is designed to allow you to inspect or receive copies of records.
 It is not designed to require a public body to answer questions.
 To the extent that you wish to ask questions of a representative of the Wilmette Park District, you may call our Administrative Office at 847-256-6100 to be directed to the proper person.

 3. Please tell us whether you would like copies of the requested records, or whether you wish to examine the records in person.
 You have the right to either option.

 4. There is no fee for up to 50 pages of standard paper black and white, letter or legal size copies.
 For pages beyond 50, there is a .15-cent-per-page charge.

 (a) Color or Irregular Sized Copies: The fee for color or irregular sized copies shall be the actual cost incurred by the Park District for reproducing the records.

 (b) Certification of document: The fee for certification of a document shall be $1.00.

 (c) Records in Electronic Format: The fee charged for producing records in an